 Replication can be used in many different environments for a range of purposes.
 This section provides general notes and advice on using replication for specific solution types.

-To secure your replication communication, you can use SSL to encrypt the communication channel.
-For step-by-step instructions, see Section 17.3.7, “Setting Up Replication Using SSL”.
+To secure your replication communication, you can encrypt the communication channel.
+For step-by-step instructions, see Section 18.3.7, “Setting Up Replication to Use Secure Connections”.